kurtuluserturk/telephone-directory/README.md

 ## `json-server --watch db.json`

 This command is used to run the server.
-It runs on port:3000.
+It runs on port 3000.

 ## `npm start`